 Tobacco companies admit that increasing the legal sale age for tobacco will reduce smoking.

-65% of Hawaii Island voters support raising the legal age to buy tobacco products to 21.
+71% of Oahu voters support raising the legal age to buy tobacco products to 21.

 The latest developments of our campaign to raise the age and save lives.